 - 1. The Authority was created by Ordinance #082410-4 adopted on August 24, 2010 by the Roanoke County Board of Supervisors and given approval to issue up to \$16,000,000 in debt to fund public improvements related to the construction of public improvements to benefit the South Peak Community Development Authority District. - 2.
-The Authority approved issuance of up to \$7,000,000 in a Special Assessment Revenue Note on December 1, 2012 (the "Note") for the initial phase of construction, bearing interest at 6.5% per annum, according to a Note Purchase Agreement with Carter Bank.
-The Note will be repaid beginning September 1, 2016 from incremental tax revenues, surplus revenues and the collection of special assessments, if necessary, imposed on the chargeable properties benefiting from the public improvements.
+The Authority approved issuance of up to \$7,000,000 in a Special Assessment Revenue Note on December 1, 2012 (the "Note") for the initial phase of construction, bearing interest at 6.5% per annum, according to a Note Purchase Agreement with Carter Bank (the "Bank").
+The Note will be repaid beginning September 1, 2016, from incremental tax revenues, surplus revenues, and the collection of special assessments, if necessary, imposed on the chargeable properties benefiting from the public improvements.
 As of June 30, 2015, the Note was fully drawn. - 3.
-Net position at June 30, 2019 and 2018 totaled \$(476,087) and \$(679,617), respectively, due to costs for public improvements and subsequent donation of the Phase I water improvements, note interest accrued and paid, administrative fees, and note issuance costs. - 4.
-As of June 30, 2016, it was determined that all improvements financed by the Bonds were completed and Phase I water improvements were accepted and conveyed to the Western Virginia Water Authority.
+On April 21, 2021, the Authority approved an offer by Carter Bank to reduce the interest rate on the Note from 6.0% to 4.49%.
+This amendment was approved by the Board of Supervisors on April 27, 2021, and took effect on April 28, 2021.
+This amendment has been deemed to constitute a re-issuance of the Note. - 4.
+Net position at June 30, 2024 and 2023 totaled \$1,406,700 and \$830,227, respectively, due to costs for public improvements and subsequent donation of the Phase I water improvements, note interest accrued and paid, administrative fees, and note issuance costs offset by revenues collected. - 5.
+As of June 30, 2016, it was determined that all improvements financed by the Note were completed and Phase I water improvements were accepted and conveyed to the Western Virginia Water Authority.
 The conveyed improvements were shown in the financial statements as "Donated Public Improvements".
 Both South Peak Boulevard and Phase II water improvements, although complete, have not yet been accepted and conveyed.
-These remain assets of the Authority as of June 30, 2019. - 5.
-Incremental tax revenues totaling \$2,954,165 for 2012 through June 30, 2019 have been accrued.
-Roanoke County has set these funds aside until such time as the Authority has opened trust accounts.
-The County uses these funds to pay debt service and the Authority's administrative expenses.
-As of June 30, 2019, the revenues collected exceeded the Authority's expenses by \$815,420.
+These remain assets of the Authority as of June 30, 2024. - 6.
+Incremental tax revenues totaling \$6,442,844 and special assessments totaling \$416,434 for 2012 through June 30, 2024, have been accrued.
+Roanoke County (the "County") has set these funds aside until such time as the Authority has opened trust accounts.
+The County uses these funds to pay debt service and the Authority's